mvadari/xrpl-docs/Permissioned DEX XLS.md

 The term `Domain` is already used in the [account settings](https://xrpl.org/docs/references/protocol/transactions/types/accountset/#domain), so it would be confusing to use just the term `Domain` for this.

+### A.4: Why do you need a domain?
+Why not just indicate what credentials you accept on the offer itself?

 ## Appendix B: Alternate Designs

+Maybe mention the platonic ideal design here